dddrrreee/cs140e-25win/labs/10-interleave-checker/README.md

     locations are being read or written by hashing the register set for each thread and prune when the remaining context switches are  the same (or fewer) than a previous state.

-The best part of this class is when we don't build a simple minded version of a well known technique, but instead do something new that you'd want to claw your eyes out before attempting on an existing operating systems.

- - ideally as an extension you can do at least two context switches and have some tests to show that this works (e.g., write some assembly so you know the exact number of instructions).
- - checked in: a new header (`code/is-mem.h`) for determining if a instruction is a load or a store.
- - tests rewritten to use yield (`tests-2.0`).